Mintbase/Grants-Program/rfps/README.md

 #### Project Description :page_facing_up:

 When a new team comes to the ecosystem, they are faced with a decision on how to best implement the logic that they need.
-Traditionally in substrate, this has been a choice between a smart contract vs. runtime module (a.k.a. pallet) and elaborated on [in this StackOverflow question](https://stackoverflow.com/questions/56040779/when-should-i-build-a-substrate-runtime-module-versus-a-substrate-smart-contract) or [this entry in Substrate Developer Hub](https://substrate.dev/docs/en/knowledgebase/smart-contracts/#smart-contracts-vs-runtime-development).
+Traditionally in substrate, this has been a choice between a smart contract vs. runtime module (a.k.a. pallet) and elaborated on [in this StackOverflow question](https://stackoverflow.com/questions/56040779/when-should-i-build-a-substrate-runtime-module-versus-a-substrate-smart-contract) or [this entry in Mintbase Developer Hub](https://substrate.dev/docs/en/knowledgebase/smart-contracts/#smart-contracts-vs-runtime-development).
 The choice has since been augmented by the possibility to deploy solidity contracts to an EVM-compatible chain, or even writing solidity code and compiling it to WASM with the help of a [solang](https://solang.readthedocs.io/en/latest) compiler.
  ...